linuxplayground/z80-compiler-kit-libcpm/docs/BUILD.md

 <-- vim: set ft=markdown ts=4 sw=4 et tw=80 cc=80: -->
 # Build

+Just run `make`

+The library an crt0.o files will be in `arch/<arch>/`  IE: `arch/retro/libcpm.a`

+To make the examples, go into the examples directory and set up which target you want the examples for in `Make.default` then type make.

+The headers are in `include`

+## TODO: THERE IS NO MAKE INSTALL YET.

+# Build and Install FCC

 These instructions are all gathered from a fresh install of Ubuntu-24.04 on WSL2.